VSDSquadron/PCB_VSDSquadronFM_Shield/Keyboard_PCB_LEDs_Shield/README.md

    Download and install from the official [KiCad website](https://www.kicad.org).

    Open the project:
-   Load the .pro file in KiCad to access the schematic and PCB design files.
+   Load the .kicad_pro file in KiCad to access the schematic and PCB design files.

 ---